 The key with Facebook advertising is to be super targeted in your approach.
 This will help get the lowest possible cost per click, meaning efficient spending of your budget.
 Leverage the available audience interests and behaviours to reach people who could be beneficial to your network or business.

-If you’ve got a successful blog or website then it pays to create a regular newsletter to keep your readers updated.
-The frequency will depend on how much content you produce but I always think that once a month is about right.
+If you’ve got a successful blog or website then it’s worth creating a regular newsletter to keep your readers updated.
+The frequency will depend on how much content you produce.
 Enough to gently remind people that you’re still here but not too much that people get irritated with you.

 The primary objective of a regular newsletter should be to offer readers something genuinely valuable.
 They need to be getting something from the newsletter, otherwise they have absolutely no reason to subscribe or stay subscribed.
 In short, it shouldn’t be all ‘me me me’.